icon-project/t-bears/README.md

 balance : 0x2961fff8ca4a62327800000
 ```

-You would "{}" expression when you passing member of list or dictionary.
+You would use "{}" expression when you pass a member of list or dictionary.

 ```bash
 tbears) deploy sample_token